curityio/mcp-authorization-secured-api/TASKS.md

 - Show a dynamic public client that does not request the correct scope being denied access.
 - Return API authorization errors like 401s or 403s to the agent when it calls a tool.

-## General

-- Update to domains like demo.example instead of example.com.